cybera/GithubIntroduction/README.md

 $ git add myfile.txt
 $ git add myotherfile.txt
 $ git commit -m 'made changes to the two files'
+[main 414c43b] made changes to the two files
+ 2 files changed, 2 insertions(+)
 ```

 ### Recover from changes
-Now, let's experiment on the roll-back feature: Suppose you made some more changes to myfile.txt beyond our last commit and are not satisfied with our recent change, you can easily recover this single file with `git checkout` as follows
+Now, since we have two commits, let's experiment on the roll-back feature: Suppose you made some more changes to myfile.txt beyond our last commit and are not satisfied with our recent change, you can easily recover this single file with `git checkout` as follows

 ```
 $ echo "adding other stuff for the second time" >> myfile.txt

+$ cat myfile.txt
+file contents
+adding other stuff
+adding other stuff for the second time

 $ git checkout myfile.txt

 Updated 1 path from the index
 ```

-Where that one file will now be returned to the most recent commit on your **working tree**.
+Note that one file will now be returned to the most recent commit on your **working tree**.

 ```
 $ cat myfile.txt
+file contents
 adding other stuff
 ```

-For larger mistakes, you may have to revert your whole local copy to a previous commit with the following:
+For larger mistakes, you may have to revert your whole local project to a previous commit with the following steps:

 - Step 1: Find the hash id of a good commit from the output of `git log`
 - Step 2: reset to this version